Elevated Brownies Recipe | Download for FREE!

 How to Make Edibles for Beginners Without Cannabutter

 Are you interested in easier options where you can cook weed without butter?
-Learning how to make edibles for beginners without cannabutter is centered around infusing your edibles with extracts and oils.
+Learning how to make edibles for beginners without cannabis butter is centered around infusing your edibles with extracts and oils.

 How to Make Edibles From Weed Tinctures

-Tinctures mix high-grade alcohol with decarboxylated cannabis, making them an easy go-to option for making edibles.
+Tinctures mix high-grade alcohol with decarboxylated cannabis, making them an easy go-to option for making cannabis edibles.

-Using a tincture when making edibles is also easier to dose than cannabutter or canna-oil.
-You can add a cannabis tincture to almost any food or drink – juice, smoothies, pasta sauce, salad dressing, candy mixture.
+Using a tincture when making edibles is also easier to dose than cannabutter or cannabis-infused oil You can add a cannabis tincture to almost any food or drink – juice, smoothies, pasta sauce, salad dressing, candy mixture.

 When consuming a weed tincture sublingually (under the tongue and absorbed through the mouth tissues), the product enters the bloodstream quickly.